McB-Glz/JS-Test/README.md

 3. Write a function to perform basic string compression using the counts of repeated characters; e.g "aabcccccaaa" would become "a2b1c5a3" .
 If the compressed string would not become smaller than the original string, just print the original string.

+4. Write a function that combines two arrays by alternatingly taking their elements in, e.g. [x,y,z], [10,20,30] prints [x,10,y,20,z,30] .